christabely/alx-system_engineering-devops/0x02-shell_redirections/README.md

    uniq input_file
    ```

-In summary, the "sort -u" command and the "uniq" command are both used to remove duplicate lines from a text file, but they work differently:

-The "sort -u" command combines the functionality of sorting and removing duplicates.
-It first sorts the lines in the input file and then removes adjacent duplicate lines, keeping only unique lines in the output.
-You typically use it as follows: `sort -u file_name`
-It requires the input to be sorted, or else it won't remove duplicates correctly.

-The "uniq" command is specifically designed to remove duplicate lines from a sorted file.
-It operates on sorted input and removes only consecutive duplicate lines, meaning that it will keep one instance of each unique line.
-It is used as follows: `sort file_name | uniq`
-Alternatively, you can use `uniq -u` to show only the unique lines, but this requires sorted input as well.

-(In simpler terms, "sort -u" combines sorting and duplicate removal in a single command and requires sorted input, while "uniq" focuses solely on removing consecutive duplicates and also requires sorted input.
-The choice between them depends on whether you need to sort the input as well and whether you want to remove consecutive or all duplicate lines.)

 grep : Examines each line of data it receives from standard input and outputs every line that contains a specified pattern of characters.
 In other words, it allows you to search for patterns or specific text within files.
 Syntax:

    ```
    grep "apple" fruits.txt
    ```